-Dr. Bradley Ebersole has served as an executive search and board retreat consultant for ACCT for close to three years.
-During that time he has led approximately 15 board development retreats, all with excellent reviews, and several president searches that have culminated in a successful hire of an individual having the personal characteristics and professional background to match the unique culture of each college.
+Dr. Bradley Ebersole has served as an executive search and board retreat consultant for ACCT for nearly four years.
+During that time, he has led more than 20 board and executive development retreats and a pre-conference leadership Academy, all with excellent reviews, and facilitated several president/executive searches that have culminated in the successful hire of an individual having the professional background and personal characteristics to match the unique culture of each college.

 For an institution involved in an executive search or board development, Dr. Ebersole, as a former community college student and president, brings in-depth understanding regarding the mission and operation of community colleges.
 As president he guided the institution, following a very difficult time, to a place of stability and well-being through improved strategies of communication, initiating a structured and comprehensive planning processes, and implementing a budget management system that was transparent and responsible, yet incented institutional advancement.
 The board of trustees was appropriately involved in this transformation as the end result of stability and advancement was their directive.
 As Vice Chancellor for Academic Affairs he was called upon to build a sense of institutional confidence and trust within a faculty body that was unsettled.

-Dr. Ebersole serves on the board of an HBCU university foundation, and is past president of a Rotary club.
-As a consultant for the Association of Community College Trustees Dr. Ebersole continues contribute to the development of the community college mission.
+Dr. Ebersole currently serves on the board of an HBCU foundation and is past president of a Rotary club.
+As a consultant for the Association of Community College Trustees he continues to actively contribute to the development of the community college mission.